bbugyi200/MyHugoBlog/content/blog/github-repo-rank-algorithm.md

 To illustrate the rank algorithm above, I have used it to calculate the ranks of a few select GitHub projects.

-I have used most of these projects myself and agree with the ranks (for the most part) output by this algorithm---based on each project's available support and overall presence on the web.
+I have used most of these projects myself and---based on each project's available support and overall presence on the web---agree with the ranks (for the most part) output by this algorithm.

 (Let me know in the comments if you disagree with any of these rankings.)